 Cheese, all dogs LOVE cheese and a lot of dog treats are flavoured with it.
 However, you can buy dog treats that contain small amounts of cheese, which can still be classed as healthy.
 These are much more favourable for your dog than anything which contains a ‘flavouring’.
 Flavourings can sometimes be artificial, and lots of artificial flavourings and colours are not always a healthy option for your dog.

-Frequently, to make dog treats look more appealing, artificial colouring is added to them.
+Frequently, to make dog treats look more appealing, colouring is added to them.
 Perhaps to make a ‘cheese’ based dog treat more yellow or a minty fresh dental chew greener.
-Sometimes these colours can be natural (our cheesy bites are naturally golden in colour due to our natural baking process!), but often in dog treats you may find added artificial colours, which may stop your chosen dog treats from being a healthy choice.
+Sometimes these colours can be natural (our cheesy bites are naturally golden in colour!), but often in dog treats you may find added artificial colours, which can stop your chosen dog treats from being a healthy choice.

 Just like humans who experience a ‘sweet tooth’ from time to time, dogs can also taste sweet, although they tend not to like salty foods.
 Dogs will receive small amounts of naturally occurring sugars from fruit and vegetables in their diet, but added sugar and salt in a dog treat is not ideal – and as with anything, too much of it can lead to upset stomachs.

-There is no right or wrong answer to what treats you should be feeding your dog, but luckily the market is so broad that you don’t need to narrow down your options when it comes to finding a healthy dog treat.
+There is no right or wrong answer to what treats you should be feeding your dog, but luckily the market is so broad that you don’t need to narrow down your options.
 However, if you are seeking a healthy dog treat then given that you’re already avoiding added artificial additives, flavourings, preservatives and sugars, here is what else you need to look out for: